sksullivan/Impossible-Worlds/README.md

 Day 2 Notes:

-ALWAYS, always check your normals.
+- ALWAYS, always check your normals.
 So many issues flipping things back and forth between Blender and Unity.
-Best way to UV unrap is with "Smart UV Project."
-To reimport something in Unity, you can't just hit "reimport," you must manually delete and re-add it to assets.
+- Best way to UV unrap is with "Smart UV Project."\
+- To reimport something in Unity, you can't just hit "reimport," you must manually delete and re-add it to assets.
+- Blender models can just have multiple objects in them, which map to different objects and collision meshes in Unity.
+Good for the moving stairs problem.